 The second Gung-Ho-Gun.
 Tries her luck against Vash but he finds out her powers and easily beats her.
 Her fate is different depending on the media.
 In the anime, she found and killed by Legoto off-screen.
 In the manga, she commits suicide by falling off a cliff

-Action Girl: The only one in the Gung-ho Guns and a far more effective enemy than Monev against Vash.
+Dark Action Girl: The only explicitly known female in the Gung-ho Guns and a far more effective enemy than Monev against Vash.
 At least at first, because of the addition of two, both of which are pretty ambiguous about it; with the former not having a confirmed gender and the latter being a group of insects possessing a girl

 Curb-Stomp Battle: Vash beats him in one panel in the manga and both the former and Rai Dai basically strip him of his weapons while the latter kills him.